-As an ITS Faculty Fellow, Katie works on the implementation of instructional technologies and pedagogical strategies through participation in the Course Design Institute and BOLT programs, with a specialized focus on supporting faculty across campus on ways to implement Turnitin in face-to-face, hybrid, and fully online courses.
+As an ITS Faculty Fellow, Katie works on the implementation of instructional technologies and pedagogical strategies through participation in the Course Design Institute program, with a specialized focus on supporting faculty across campus on ways to implement Turnitin in face-to-face, hybrid, and fully online courses.
 She is also actively involved in promoting the Learning Research Studios’ technology-enhanced classrooms to deliver interactive teaching and learning, and currently organizes a professional community of faculty teaching in these spaces on campus.

 Katie has also incorporated technology-enhanced pedagogy into her RWS courses, serving as Coordinator of the online SDSU Freshman Academic Success Track program, for which she has designed courses and trained instructors, and teaching RWS 305W online for several summers.
 In Fall 2015, she successfully piloted this course as a regular semester online offering, and will participate in the 2016-17 CSU Proven Course Redesign with Technology program to further develop it.